dmeikle/gossamerCMS2.0/README.md

 - ie. /GET could be different than
 - Customize calls to different datasources in config vs in the code

+## Configurable return types
+Return types are specified in the configuration of a requested URI endpoint - not in the code.
+This means response types (eg: JSON, HTML, etc..) can be changed without the need to touch the written code.
+It also means that the same controller methods can be called for different endpoints AND send out different response types depending on the device (eg: JSON for mobile, HTML for desktop) while the method itself is completely agnostic of its response type.

 ## Security
 Security can be defined for each request URI endpoint.
 This permits the configuration for authentication AND authorization handlers for each endpoint without the need for writing the code into a controller.
 Authentication can be defined in the app level firewall.yml file with individual authorization handlers defined in each component's security.yml file.
 - Configuration defines authorization to URI level, role level